+Pesticides and food safety has become a hot topic in most developed countries and increasingly around the world.
 The amount of pesticides in today’s produce is a clear notion that our food safety is compromised.
 Pesticides nowadays are the omnipresent monster that is inherent to nearly every fruit and vegetable that reaches our table.

 Even though more and more people are realizing there is a vast spectrum of pesticides in conventionally produced food, what could they really do?
 It is an ill-hidden fact that most of the studies on food safety are done or supported by the companies themselves.
 The result – a myriad of illnesses for both humans and the environment.

 More importantly yet, the individual food safety profiles of pesticides do not take into consideration any hazard from their combined effects.
 Take a Cheerio’s box off the shelf, and you can find residues from more than 30 pesticides.
 Each one is within its tolerance, but how about the effect of those chemicals acting in combination in our systems?

 Combined pesticides build up in the body after many years of pesticide exposure, another reason why they are particularly dangerous for pregnant women and kids.
 Ingestion or pesticide exposure can cause: